mharoruiz/iberian_exception/README.md

 ## Deployment

+You can run the {'main.R'} file directly, if all necessary R packages are installed.
+If some packages are missing you can run {'install_packages.R'} first.
+We encountered the issue that sometime the installation of the {'eurostat'} package did not work.
+We reinstalled R and RStudio.
+We know this solution is inconvenient.
+Therefore, we also provide the Docker container solution.

 ibex can be deployed in a Docker container.
 To do so, you must have [Docker](https://www.docker.com/) installed on your computer.

 Begin by cloning this repository from the command line: